suchipi/yavascript/src/api/strings/string-styling.help.md

 Where `<function-name>` can be any of these:

-- `stripAnsi` - removes all ANSI control characters from a string
 - `black` - make text color black
 - `red` - make text color red
 - `green` - make text color green